alipali737/pen-test-docs/Generic Attacks/injection/sql-injection/SQL Injection Cheatsheet.md

 - `#` : `%23`
 - `;` : `%3B`
 - `)` : `%29`
+- `-- `

+Sometimes we might find that we can escape with `'` but the query needs to be valid so it may need `')` to correctly balance and terminate the brackets (it may need multiple brackets).
+Then we can comment out the rest of the query and run UNIONS (`')-- `).

 ## Discovering System Information
 - There is often variables and tables that come as default for many SQL implementations that details the versions and technologies used